traefik/mesh/docs/content/install.md

 helm install maesh maesh/maesh --set clusterDomain=my.custom.domain.com
 ```

-## Access-Control List
+## Access Control List

-By default Maesh does not restrict traffic between pods and services.
-However, some scenarios requires more control
+By default, Maesh does not restrict traffic between pods and services.
+However, some scenarios require more control
-over who can talk to who.
-The Access-control List mode (ACL) allows to define a set of rules to explicitly allow
+over the rules for internal communication.
+The Access Control List mode (ACL) requires a set of rules to explicitly allow
 traffic between different resources.

-To enable ACL, install Maesh in ACL mode by setting the `acl` Helm Chart option to true.
+To enable ACL, install Maesh in ACL mode by setting the `acl` Helm Chart option to `true`.

 ```bash
 helm install maesh --namespace=maesh maesh/maesh --set acl=true